LoneDestroyer/AWA-Twitch-Quest-Link-Replacer/README.md

-# Replace Alienware Arena Control Center Twitch Links
+# AWA Twitch Quest Link Replacer
 Replaces the Twitch Quest Links with a redirect to the popout so the Twitch Stream is not loaded.